Who is Melanie Daniel?

 Goin’ Where the Climate Suits My Clothes, Kelowna Art Gallery, British Columbia, Nov 14 – April 4 2021

 After the Flood, Mindy Solomon Gallery, Miami, Oct 24 - Nov 28, 2020.

 Photocredits go to: Melanie Daniel

-A big thank you to the amazing artist Melanie for sharing her story and her work with all of us!
+A big thank you to the amazing artist Melanie for sharing her bold and alluring paintings, her inside story with all of us!